 Soaking Method: Instead of rinsing the rice under running water, you can soak it in a bowl of water for about 30 minutes before cooking.
 This helps to remove any dirt or impurities from the grains.
 After soaking, drain the water and proceed with cooking the rice as usual.

-See also How long to cook prime rib at 375
+See also How to cook a turkey breast with stuffing

 Straining Method: Another alternative method is to wash the rice by straining it through a fine-mesh sieve or colander.
 Simply place the rice in the sieve or colander and rinse it under running water, gently agitating the grains with your fingers.
 Continue rinsing until the water runs clear.
 This method can be particularly useful when you have limited access to running water.